Self-employed business loans: financing for SME owners

 For self-employed business owners, accessing fast and flexible finance can make all the difference when it comes to managing cash flow, unexpected costs or expanding your operations.

-• Borrow up to £1,000,000 with repayments spread out over 5 years.
+• Borrow up to £1,000,000 with repayments spread over a matter of weeks or months (up to 5 years).

 • You can repay early at any time, without incurring extra fees, which helps to save on interest.